rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 **Details:** We’re reporting on a few additional metrics in PRs now (cycles, RSS).
 It’s not really a surprise, but the significant challenge we’ve definitely run into is our audience has such a diverse set of needs that any single representation or comment is likely to be too information dense to be useful; we’re still figuring out how to make the most of the data we have.

-**Regarding new contributors:** We’ve had a few folks return to contributing this year (nnethercote, lqd), and @rylev believes one new person as well (Kobzol).
+**Regarding new contributors:** We’ve had a few folks return to contributing this year (@nnethercote, @lqd), and @rylev believes one new person as well (@Kobzol).
 There have been a few others with good contributions but not long-duration tenure.

-**Regarding prioritization and focus:** Other infrastructure projects have drawn much of Mark’s attention (crater, triagebot) in the last few months.
+**Regarding prioritization and focus:** Other infrastructure projects have drawn much of @Mark-Simulacrum's attention (crater, triagebot) in the last few months.
 We had long-standing debt on Crater and triagebot that needed to be addressed, and performance work was (and is) seeing more investment from other folks so was in less need of direct attention.

 @rylev believes that compiler performance remains, in their opinion, the largest and most persistent problem for Rust.